Cc:Mail: Message store

 The cc:Mail message store is based on a related set of files including a message store file, a directory and index file, and user files.
 In this structure, multiple users may have a reference in their individual files to the same message, thus the product offered a single instance message store.
 Message references in user files relate to message offsets stored in an indexed structure.
 Message offsets refer to locations within the message store file which is common to all users within a given database or "post office".

 Client technology

-The cc:Mail system provided native email clients for DOS, Microsoft Windows, OS/2, Macintosh, and Unix (the MIT X Window System under HP-UX and Solaris). cc:Mail allowed client access via native clients, web browsers, POP3 and IMAP4. cc:Mail provided the first commercial web-based email product in 1995.
+The cc:Mail system provided native email clients for MS-DOS, Windows, OS/2, Macintosh, and Unix (the MIT X Window System under HP-UX and Solaris). cc:Mail allowed client access via native clients, web browsers, POP3 and IMAP4. cc:Mail provided the first commercial web-based email product in 1995.

 MTA (Router)

 The cc:Mail MTA or Router, which ran on DOS, 16-bit Windows, Windows NT, and OS/2, supported file access, asynchronous communications, and various network protocols including Novell SPX and TCP/IP.
 The cc:Mail Router also provided remote access to end users via dial-up and network protocols such as TCP/IP.
 The "remote call through" feature of the cc:Mail Router made it possible for a mobile user to connect through a single point to access any cc:Mail database within a given cc:Mail system.
 Various connection types and schedules could be configured along with conditions related to message attributes such as priority or message size to create complex message routing topologies.